josmiseth/cumulus-akm-poc/README.md

 # Prosedure for downloading models

 Modell and metamodel files are saved as a project (json file)

----
 Initial step:
 1. Install VSCode editor
 2. Clone/dowload this repository
+3. git pull
 ---
-To Download project (models), type the following in the terminal window :
+To Download latest version of the project (models), type the following in the terminal window :

 1.  git pull